Western Railway Corridor: Rail freight services

 Freight services ran regularly on the Limerick to Claremorris section until the mid-1990s.
 However, with the closure of the Asahi factory near Ballina, regular freight services north of Athenry ceased in 1997.
 Fertiliser trains from Foynes continued to use the line as far as Athenry until 2000 and bulk cement trains from the Irish Cements Ltd Castlemungret factory near Limerick until 2001, when the line ceased to have any regular traffic.
 The line from Claremorris to Athenry now carries no services and is classified by Iarnród Éireann as "engineering sidings".
 Work on clearing the line was undertaken by Iarnród Éireann from November 2015 onwards.
 Works included reinstating fencing and removal of vegetation.

 Debate

 Arguments

-The reopening of the Western Rail Corridor has raised debate in parts of Ireland, with opinion divided on the benefits of the scheme.
+The reopening of the Western Rail Corridor has raised debate in some parts of Ireland, with opinion divided on the benefits of the scheme.

 Arguments in favour of reopening the corridor:

 Arguments in favour have generally advocated a "balanced" development of the regions vis à vis Dublin and the importance of infrastructure in so doing.
 The lobby group WestOnTrack has led the campaign to reopen the corridor.